The OAH-NPS Collaboration

 Through the OAH cooperative agreement with the NPS, members can take advantage of opportunities for sponsored research projects that allow for student engagement during the process and potential avenues for publication upon completion.
 The OAH undertakes a wide range of projects, including scholars’ visits to national park sites, administrative histories, historic resource studies, national landmarks theme studies, peer review of interpretive material, curriculum development, and conferences and seminars.
 Through these projects, members can pursue their scholarly interests while also enriching the stories of our national parks

-For specific questions about the OAH-NPS collaboration, please contact the OAH Public History Manager at email@example.com.
+For specific questions about the OAH-NPS collaboration, please contact Paul J. Zwirecki, the OAH Director of Public History Programs, at email@example.com.